rolemadelen/artlog/README.md

 # Art Log

-[Live Demo](https://main--bprsstnt-artlog.netlify.app/) - insert/edit/delete is disabled.
+[Live Demo](https://artlogs.netlify.app/) - insert/edit/delete is disabled.
 Demo data are fetched from `demo.json` located in `client/src`.

-Artlog is an app to log my daily (outfit) drawings.
+Artlog is a daily art diary to document my daily outfit using Vite and MERN stack.

 ![Sample](./sample.jpg)